symonk/pytest-playwright-enhanced/README.md

 ## Hooks

-`pytest_playwright_acquire_binaries` - Hook in and customise binary acquisition at runtime.
+`pytest_playwright_acquire_binaries`: Hook in and customise binary acquisition at runtime.
+`pytest_playwright_is_debugging`: User defined behaviour for detecting if an IDE is debugging.

 -----